HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --genome-numbers or -gn
-      gives a text file containing genome_numbers for which the features will be retrieved.
+      a text file containing genome_numbers for which the features will be retrieved.
 The resulting FASTA files have two parts separated by a dot.
       The first part determines the feature and the second determines the genome number; for example, genes.1.fasta.
    --feature-type or -ft (default = gene)
-      gives the feature name; for example gene, mRNA, exon, tRNA, ...
+      the feature name; for example gene, mRNA, exon, tRNA, ...

 <retrieve_regions or rr>
    To retrieve the sequence of some genomic regios from the pangenome.